A splash page, sometimes called a splash screen, is an introductory page seen by first-time website visitors.

 At last, the most important thing, providing value.
 Your splash page must offer something desirable that users cannot get anywhere else.
 Otherwise, there is no point in having one.

 Value could be anything such as a discount as shown above with Fashion Nova.
-Or even the good feeling of supporting a worthy cause as in the case with PETA.
+Or even the good feeling of supporting a worthy cause as in the case of PETA.

 Put this all together and you’ll have a winning combination that would make Lionel Messi jealous.